marcotoolbox/Getting_and_Cleaning_Data_Course_Project/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-__For more info on original data set, please have a look at the README.txt inlcuded in the data set.__:
+__For more info on original data set, please have a look at the README.txt inlcuded in the data set directory.__:

 ## Script Overview